technologiestiftung/lab-site/source/projects/lorawan/en/index.md

 layout: project
 description: LoRaWan, Technology & Digital Transformation
 lang: en
-title: What is the LoRaWan, anyway?
+title: LoRaWhat?!
+Let's talk about – LoRaWan!
 subtitle: 40 years after the birth of the Internet, the LoRaWan is putting the tech scene in a state of excitement.
 type: prototype
 colorMode: bright